-The City Plan Commission meeting will be held at Dallas City Hall, 1500 Marilla Street, Council Chambers 6th Floor, Dallas, Texas 75201.
-City Plan Commission workshop called to discuss, and provide direction in the development on the draft ForwardDallas Comprehensive Land Use Plan 2.0, including the following discussion items.
+The City Plan Commission Public Hearing will be held at Dallas City Hall, 1500 Marilla Street, Council Chambers, Dallas, Texas, 75201.
+City Plan Commission Public Hearing will be held to receive further community input on the ForwardDallas 2.0 Draft Plan (CLUP Draft #3).
+Discussion items are as follows.
 The following videoconference link is available to the public to listen to the meeting: